HL7/davinci-ra/input/pagecontent/dcc-transition-strategy.md

 <div class="bg-info" markdown="1">

-**This page is under development.** Describes the CSV approach, standardized CSV header, workflow and using POST.
+**This is a new page that is under development for Jan2023 ballot.**

 </div>